TEAMMATES/gsoc-2018/Nidhi_Gupta/progress.md

 - Review ready PR [Student: submit responses: allow student to add a comment for each response #7239](https://github.com/TEAMMATES/teammates/pull/8830#issuecomment-402678276)

 Retrospect on Week 8:
 This week I worked upon another issue related to comments feature along with main comments PR.
 I faced two difficulties this week.
-First one, I encountered lots of unrelated errors after pulling from master.
-There were updates in development packages.
+First one, I encountered lots of unrelated errors after pulling from master as there were updates in development packages.
 It was some problem caused by intelliJ.
 Second being failing test on master branch.
 My mentors helped me solve both the issues quickly so that time is not wasted.
 And both of them were related to intelliJ.
 Adding ability for instructors to add comments from view RQG is same as GQR PR.
 Once GQR PR gets merged, it wouldn't take much time to do same for RQG.

 Week 9 Plan:
 - [ ] Implement the ability for respondents to add comments for numerical-scale questions